 Choosing Method of Licensure

-The application asks you to select whether you are applying for Nursing Home Administrator (NHA) licensure by Administrator-in-Training (AIT) or Reciprocity.
+The application for Nursing Home Adminstrator (NHA) licensure asks whether you are applying by Administrator-in-Training (AIT) or Reciprocity.
 This table explains which to select.

 Pennsylvania (PA), Maryland (MD), New Jersey (NJ), Ohio (OH), Washington (WA), Connecticut (CT), South Carolina (SC), New York (NY), New Hampshire (NH)